"She Can't Read"

 -

-No story to follow — every page stands completely on its own
+No continuous storyline — every page stands completely on its own

 -